-Sylvia Grewatsch, Assistant Professor for Strategy, Goodman School of Business, Brock University
+I am Sylvia Grewatsch, Assistant Professor for Strategy, at Goodman School of Business, Brock University.

-During my PhD time, I emphasized the aspect of decisions making by looking at the business case of corporate sustainability.
-The overall research question guiding the dissertation revolved around: “What is the relevance of the business case in corporate sustainability and how do we move beyond it?”.
-More specifically, I focused on the constituent elements of the business case in corporate sustainability and its inherent problems of missing concreteness in theoretical understanding and research design.
-The dissertation aimed to assess the increasing critique of business case thinking and to propose alternative views toward a more complex and detailed understanding of corporate sustainability.
+During my Ph.D., I emphasized the aspect of decisions making by looking at the business case of corporate sustainability.
+My work was guided by the research question guiding the dissertation revolved around: “What is the relevance of the business case in Corporate Sustainability and how do we move beyond it?”.
+I focused on the constituent elements of the business case in Corporate Sustainability and its inherent problems of missing concreteness in theoretical understanding and research design.
+In my dissertation I criticize the business case thinking and propose alternative views toward a more complex and detailed understanding of corporate sustainability.